The richness of our gap year and summer learning adventures is largely attributed to the amazing life experience of our course instructors.

 - Demonstrate unique regional experience and fluency with strong contacts in the places where we run programs (please speak to this in your application).

 - Demonstrate language skills relevant to the program area.

 - Demonstrate experience leading groups and/or working with adolescents.

 - Demonstrate a dedication to the field of teaching and ability to educate the whole student.

 - Demonstrate an understanding of, commitment to, and skills related to teaching social and environmental justice.

 - Exhibit significant experience in a relevant field (i.e. education, guiding, social justice, youth leadership development, place-based learning, non-profits, etc).

 - Possess a Wilderness First Responder (WFR) or Wilderness Emergency Medical Technician (WEMT) certification.

 These are the broadest of our instructor qualifications.
 As you can imagine, the specialized nature of the work means that there are also many sub-qualifications.
-The ideal candidate for an international job with Dragons needs to demonstrate other talents, including strong interpersonal skills, technical skills, and risk management skills.
+The ideal candidate for a job with Dragons needs to demonstrate other talents, including strong interpersonal skills, technical skills, and leadership skills.
 There are many hats — both collective and individual — that must be worn by the members of an instructor team.
 The list is exhausting, and a little overwhelming, but don’t worry; we understand that few individual applicants will carry the skill set needed to wear all of them!
-Some may bring a wealth of in-country contacts; some may bring a great deal of experience working with adolescents; and some may bring a strong background in wilderness medicine and emergency response.
+Some may bring a wealth of local contacts; some may bring a great deal of experience working with adolescents; and some may bring a strong background in wilderness medicine and emergency response.
 No matter the hats that an individual wears, all are equally valued.